 There are instances where you get one band who is described as an earlier and edgier but less popular version of another band.
 Faith No More preluded Red Hot Chili Peppers.
 The Nymphs were the predecessors to Hole.
 Demolition Hammer predated Lamb of God in terms of bridging the gap between groove metal and death metal.
 Exhorder preceded Pantera (whose verse riff for Mouth For War is derived from the main riff in Desecrator).
 Most infamously, Curve were the precursors to Garbage.

 Of particular note is The Nymphs.
-Their album had been delayed because the producer was working as a mixer for Guns ‘n’ Roses.
+Their album had been delayed, losing its milestone status, because the producer was working as a mixer for Guns ‘n’ Roses.
 By the time that the album was released (October, 1991), it was too late because their thunder was stolen by Pearl Jam, Nirvana and Hole (a band whose success is owed to Nirvana).

-Skid Row’s Slave to the Grind (1991) foreshadowed Metallica’s fifth LP.
+Slave to the Grind (1991) by Skid Row foreshadowed the fifth LP by Metallica.
 Both albums had twelve songs – three of which were ballads that were carefully divided among the harder tracks.
-In Metallica’s case, the third ballad was My Friend of Misery.
-Skid Row’s classic album was released two months before Metallica’s eponymous classic (these bands were hanging out with each other during the making of their albums).
+In the latter’s case, the third ballad was My Friend of Misery.
+The former’s classic album was released two months before the latter’s eponymous classic (these bands were hanging out with each other during the making of their albums).

 Dog Eat Dog (1992) was perceived as a bandwagon jumper (regardless of whether it was designed to be trendy or not).
-Warrant had the same metal producer as Slave to the Grind.
-Warrant were supposedly disallowed to be heavy until Skid Row were allowed, hence Michael Wagener being the producer.
+Warrant had the same producer as Slave to the Grind.
+They were supposedly disallowed to be heavy until Skid Row were allowed, hence Michael Wagener being the producer.
 Skid Row benefited because their album was released before Nirvana made it huge with their trend-setting Nevermind album.

-Truth be told, the coolest rock bands in the `90s were already extensions of old sounds.
+Truth be told, the coolest rock bands in the `90s were extensions of old sounds.
 The Doors spawned Pearl Jam.
 Nirvana were the new Blue Öyster Cult.
 Alice in Chains were the new Black Sabbath.
 Metallica were the new Deep Purple.
-Pantera were the new Judas Priest.
-Finally, Soundgarden were the new Judas Priest if only on Cowboys from Hell (1990).
+Soundgarden were the new Led Zeppelin.
+Finally, Pantera were the new Judas Priest if only on Cowboys from Hell (1990).
 That album also saw them stealing from Led Zeppelin (the riff from The Wanton Song makes a cameo in the bridge of Domination) and RHCP (the chorus of Primal Concrete Sledge owes a debt to Punk Rock Classic).